Petersburg, Alaska: Geography

 Petersburg is located on the north end of Mitkof Island, where the Wrangell Narrows meets Frederick Sound.
 Petersburg is halfway between Juneau, 190 km to the north, and Ketchikan, 180 km to the south.

 According to the United States Census Bureau, the city has a total area of 46.0 sqmi, of which, 43.9 sqmi of it is land and 2.2 sqmi of it (4.74%) is water.

 Mitkof Island is largely covered by low mountains.
 The lowlands are mainly made up of muskeg, a type of soil made up of plants in various states of decomposition.
 It is approximately 20 miles from its north end to its south.
 The western side of the island borders the Wrangell Narrows, one of the six listed in Southeast Alaska.
 The Narrows provides a somewhat protected waterway for boats, and opens on the south end of the island into Sumner Straits.
 Mitkof Island has many creeks that empty into the Narrows, including Blind Slough, Falls Creek, Twin Creeks, and Spirit Creek.

 According to the National Marine Fisheries Service, the town is the 15th-most lucrative fisheries port in the United States by volume.
 In 2011, 101 million pounds of fish and shellfish passed through Petersburg, with a dockside value of $65 million.
 That year Petersburg ranked as 13th in the nation in terms of the value of its catches.

 Climate

-The climate of Petersburg is a subpolar oceanic climate (Cfc), closely bordering a subarctic climate (Dfc).
+The climate of Petersburg is oceanic (Cfb) under the -3 C isotherm or humid continental (Dfb) under the 0 C isotherm, closely bordering a subpolar oceanic climate (Cfc) and subarctic climate (Dfc).
 On January 16, 1981, Petersburg registered a daily maximum temperature of 62 °F, the highest ever recorded in the month of January in Alaska.
 Eleven years later, on February 27, 1992, a high of 66 °F was observed, also setting a monthly state record high.

 Demographics

+The most reported detailed ancestries in 2020 were: